Tuesday, May 5, 2026

 Sunday, April 19, 2026

-Answering questions that never were asked in the past: what'wrong with high costs, chaos, corruption, cruelty
+Answering questions that never were asked in the past: what'wrong with high costs, chaos, corruption, cruelty, and no compassion

 Let me add one more C to the alliterated attack list: Constitutional crisis: The fruits of his power grab are high living costs, chaos, corruption, and cruelty.
-Trump has distorted, exceeded, worked around,and abused the use of the powers granted him in the Constitution whenever he can.
+Trump has distorted, exceeded, worked around, and abused the use of the powers granted him in the Constitution whenever he can.
 The rule of law is mocked to its demise.
+Trump's modus when constrained by a law he does not like is to ignore it, break it, test it, and hope that, in six months, a friendly judge does not tell him no.

 So what is wrong with the high cost of living?
-It is not fair on those struggling with balancing their peronal budgets now hile he and his cronies are living their gilded life.?
+It is not fair to those struggling to balance their personal budgets now, while he and his cronies are living their gilded lives.

 So what is wrong with the chaos?
 Planning for survival on one day, whether you are in business or struggling with your budget, or worried about personal or national safety, may be obsolete the next.
 Trust in the leader's judgment or motivation, or trust in his good word, is gone.

 So what's wrong with corruption?
-Aside from the morality question, the problem with corruption is that what motivates the great leader's decisions may benefit him and the wealth and power of his family, but may harm those he governs who are not among the beneficiaries of his public policies.
+Problem with getting rich on foreign investments: he who pays the fiddler calls the tune, if not now, sooner or later.
+The Emoluments Clause in the Constitution is constantly broken by Trump, who is enriching himself and his family on real estate and crypto schemes with investments from foreign governments.
+Aside from the moral and legal questions, the problem with corruption is that what motivates the great leader's decisions may benefit him and his family's wealth and power, but may harm those he governs who are not among the beneficiaries of his public policies.

 So what is wrong with cruelty, and is the use and threat of it quite OK?
 The fear of its use keeps the disloyal in line and deters others from doing what is not in their own interests.
 Using the DOJ to launch investigations on political enemies is a cruel misuse of power and true treatment of migrants in hopes all of one race will self-deport, whether or not they otherwise had any civil rights.